A Visual Overview

 Cassibelaunus (centre of the trio, middle of section) is a real historical figure.
 He appears in Julius Caesar's Commentaries on the Gallic War, where he surrenders to Caesar and pays tribute to Rome.

 King Lucius (whose roundel is embellished) is credited with introducing Christianity to Britain.

 Allectus to the

 This section links the mythical kings of early Britain with the Anglo-Saxon kingdoms.
 The green line on the left stops at the Saxon god Woden, before splitting off into these kingdoms.

 The central red axis continues to recount the descent of the legendary kings.
 Near the bottom of the central axis, we find characters whose stories remain familiar to us today: Uther Pendragon and King Arthur.

 The 7 Anglo-Saxon Kingdoms

 Left to right: the kings of Kent, East Anglia, Northumbria, Essex, Wessex, Mercia, and Sussex.

 The thicker red axis ends with Caretic, the last "British" king.

 The green line on the far right represents the Welsh, including King Kadwaladrus.

 Heptarchy to Alfred

 According to the Roll, the Anglo-Saxon Heptarchy is united under one kingdom and one king: Egbert (signified with a closed crown).

 In the last roundel at the bottom of this section appears Alfred the Great.

 Edward (the Elder) to Æthelred

 Edward the Elder became king of Wessex after the death of his father, Alfred the Great, in 899.

 His son, Æthelstan, king of the West Saxons, is regarded by historians as the first ruler to control the whole of England.

 To the left of the central axis a purple line begins with Rollo of Normandy (called Robert I on the Roll), whose descendant would become the first Norman King of England, William the Conqueror.

 Edmund Ironside begins this section, followed by

 Canut of Denmark and Harold Harefoot.
-After the death of Harthacnut (brother and heir of Harold), Danish rule over England ended.
+After the death of Harthacnut (brother and heir to Harold), Danish rule over England ended.

 Saint Edward the Confessor – whose name is rubricated and whose roundel is embellished – restored the rule of the House of Wessex.

 His successor, Harold, was killed at the Battle of Hastings fighting the Norman invaders led by William the Conqueror.

 William the Conqueror to John